 Programmed instruction guides development.
 Content flows simple to complex, giving instant feedback.
 Learners move on after showing mastery.
 Evaluation checks for target behaviour at criterion level.
 This directly uses Skinner's (n.d.) focus on measurable outcomes.

-Mager (1962) made "learners will be able to..." objectives popular.
-This format shows behaviourist ideas in teaching.
-Performance, conditions, and criteria link to operant conditioning.
-Knowing this history explains the framework's influence, even with constructivist methods.
+Mager (1962) made teaching goals popular.
+These goals start with 'learners will be able to...'.
+This format shows behaviourist ideas for teaching.
+Performance, conditions, and standards link to operant conditioning.
+This history explains why the framework still matters today.
+It lasts even with constructivist teaching methods.

-Bandura (1977) showed learners acquire behaviours by watching others.
+Social learning theory describes how learners develop behaviours, strategies, and attitudes by observing, copying, and responding to others.
 Teacher modelling is therefore useful.
 Teachers can show problem-solving (Bandura, 1986).
 They can use exemplar work.
 Peer tutoring lets learners watch classmates' strategies (Vygotsky, 1978).

 Observational learning, also known as modelling, is a powerful form of learning in which individuals acquire new knowledge and skills by observing others.
 Rather than relying solely on their own experiences, individuals can learn by watching the actions, behaviours, and outcomes of others.